 - Avg. cost per customer – This is basically the average cost incurred to acquire a customer.
 This needs to be tracked separately for a new customer and for existing customers.
 The former is a one time cost per customer.
 The latter will be a recurring cost.

 - Revenue by product line – This tells you how each product line/brand is doing.
 You can add/remove product lines based on revenue trends.
 It is a good indication of brand preference of users.

 - Revenue by product – This financial metric tells you how each product is doing.
 It is a good indication of what users like/dislike.
 You can add/remove products based on revenue trends.
 You may also see some periodicity in this.
 So you may need to bring in/take out products from catalog during some parts of the year.

-You can set monthly goals for each of these financial metrics to improve revenues & profits.
+You can set monthly goals for each of these financial metrics and KPIs to improve revenues & profits.
 Tracking them daily, taking action based on periodic review will get you there over time.